jaytwitchell/cybersecurity/README.md

 The Anisble portions demonstartes exposure to the creation and utilization of virtualized environments.
 Specifically using DOCKER to Configure VMs as well as installing and launching applications.

-The Networking Diagram provides th macro view of the program.
+The Networking Diagram provides the macro view of the program.
 This particular diagram was part of our exploration architecture and design, building secure virtual networks within Microsoft Cloud Management Systems.

+The Presentations provides a detailed display of both offensive and defensive measures available in attacking or responding to attacks.
+These were team presentations.

 ### BASH Scripts